richardschneider/bridge-scorer/README.md

 ## Features

 - scores a contract
 - scores a pairs session with match points (international or North American), rank and percentage
+- various IMP scoring algorithms for pairs (BBO, Butler) and teams

 ## Getting started